 Right next to the elevator there's a long narrow side table where things are placed that need to go upstairs, including the daily mail and packages.

 In fact, it's my job to separate the mail each day into His and Her piles, further organized by their personal letters, cards and invitations on top, business mail underneath that, and overnight letters from Fed Ex and UPS underneath that.
 Next to these two stacks, magazines are separated into those the Mister has subscribed to, and those the Missus wants to receive.
-Department store magazines and other junk mail are next to that.
+Department store magazines and other junk mail are next to that, which are usually ignored and destined for the recycle bin.
 And at the end of the table is where we place packages.

 When they arrived this morning they left the luggage up to us, picked up their respective piles of His and Her mail and went straight upstairs to their separate offices.

 So the big mystery's over.
 And while we may have been disappointed, at least now we can say there are Bijan labels in the Mister's closet.
-(And no one needs to know it's just two!)
+And no one needs to know it's only two.

-Thanks for stopping by, and for following along.
-(Hope you're not as disappointed as we are.)
+Thanks for stopping by.
+Hope you're not as disappointed as we are.